Andrea L. Devoti, RN, MSN, MBA, is executive vice president of the National Association for Home Care & Hospice. For more information, visit nahc.org.

 - Do we have clear charts with documentation for patients, with appropriate consent forms and other mandated documentation?

 More questions should be reviewed before accreditation begins.
 The amount of work that is needed before starting the process will help determine when to officially start.
 Knowing the process will help organizations set a realistic timeline for completion.
-A clock begins when the deposit or application fee is paid.
+A clock begins when the deposit or application fee is paid, and all contracts are executed.

 Choice of accrediting organization matters.
-If there is no clear choice in mind, call all three accrediting organizations (see sidebar at right) to discuss the options and costs before a decision is made.
+If there is no clear choice in mind, call all three accrediting organizations (click here for more information) to discuss the options and costs before a decision is made.
+Consider the access the accreditor provides to payer networks and government payment programs.

 Why do it?